-Atmospheric river bringing renewed flood concerns to Washington state
+Atmospheric river bringing new flood concerns to Washington state

 “Snowmelt over higher elevations as freezing levels climb will contribute to runoff which may result in high stream levels and localized flooding,” the agency wrote.
 “Heavy downpours can cause flash floods and water pooling on roads.
 Don’t approach washouts near rivers, creeks and culverts.”

-The same set of ingredients that gave rise to the atmospheric river will contribute to strong winds over the Northern Tier and northern Rockies on Tuesday, with gusts approaching 75 mph in the mountain passes of northwest Montana.
+The same ingredients that gave rise to the atmospheric river will contribute to strong winds over the Northern Tier and northern Rockies on Tuesday, with gusts approaching 75 mph in the mountain passes of northwest Montana.

 “High winds may move loose debris, damage property and cause power outages,” warned the Weather Service, which had hoisted high wind warnings in the area.